NM CFR History

 Expanding Our Work

 The CFR constitutions state that the friars will be involved with evangelization and hands-on work with the poor.
-Support for the friary building project in New Mexico springs from benefactors who appreciate this work and the friars’ Franciscan model of living.
+Support for the friary in New Mexico springs from benefactors who appreciate this work and the friars’ Franciscan model of living.
 Spiritual talks, retreats, parish masses, pro-life advocacy, street evangelization, confessions, hospitality, and serving the homeless and poor are all elements of the CFR way of life.

 Fr.
 Robert Stanion, CFR